 Location: South Beach Quarter

-Why you should: Located right smack in town, Aurora Singapore is the only studio in Singapore to offer two different rooms within their premises.
-The bigger Infinity Room boasts the most extensive variety of lighting effects I’ve seen, ranging from dotted lines, rainbow colours and glittering stars to my favourite effect where all the boxes around you become TV static noise like you are literally in a reality TV nightmare.
+Why you should: The multi-concept Aurora Singapore (it introduced yoga classes in mid-2022) boasts the most extensive variety of lighting effects I’ve seen, ranging from dotted lines, rainbow colours and glittering stars to my favourite effect where all the boxes around you become TV static noise like you are literally in a reality TV nightmare.
 Mirrors on three sides of the room lend an epic visual expansiveness, while a smoky cage effect around the podium is employed at the start of classes for a sense of heightened drama.
-(In comparison, the cosier Experience Room is smaller in scale in terms of both lighting capabilities as well as capacity.)
 In addition, as of June 2022, the studio has a pop-up at Changi City Point offering open-air ride experiences on the same Life Fitness bikes the studio used during their earlier days, if you like your calorie-burning outdoors.

-Furthermore, Aurora offers three different types of classes to suit your fitness level and needs: Aurora Fundamentals, designed as an introduction to rhythm-based cycling; Ride the Aurora, the studio’s standard rhythm-based class; and Ride the Thunderstorm, the most advanced class with the most demanding and sophisticated choreography.
+Like XYCO Studio, Axiom and Revel Cycle, Aurora offers two different types of classes to suit your fitness needs: Aurora (i.e. rhythmic) and Power (i.e. RPM-style).
 Also, like Revolution, the studio offers an extensive class schedule throughout the day, with night classes available on both weekdays and weekends.

 Why you shouldn’t: Having used Life Fitness bikes since their opening (which I am not entirely convinced are suited for rhythmic cycling), the studio only just recently switched to Stages bikes, and they may take time for their instructors (and riders) to get acclimatised to the new bikes.
 Also, like Revolution, they have a very extensive team of instructors, so you can expect the choreography, tempo and general standard of instruction to vary significantly.